mrismanaziz/Reforestation/README.md

-## How does a dyslexic poet write?
-Inverse.
+## What do you get when you cross a pig and a pineapple?
+A porky pine